-So, what makes this resort so unique?
-Let's take a look inside and see if it's right for you.
-We'll go over everything from lodging to food to activities to spa treatments and, of course, prices.
+So, what makes this almost all-inclusive resort so unique?
+Let’s take a look inside and see if it’s right for you.
+I’ll go over everything from lodging to food to activities to spa treatments and, of course, prices.

 Accommodations at the Four Seasons Bora Bora